hbeadles/apache_django_docker/README.md

 ### Docker Image Details
 1. Built using ubuntu:18.04, bionic
-2. Pulls in some standard libraries.
-Bionic already comes with python3.6 native, but I include the headers and some additional libraries to be sure
+2. Pulls in some standard libraries. ubuntu is a minimal dockerfile, so I ensure that python3.6 is installed, along with some helpful ones (vim, build_essential)
 3. Installs apache2 and libapache2-mod-wsgi-py3 to install mod_wsgi